Vintage Massey Ferguson 135 .com

 Preparation and painting is done as the tractor is re-assembled.
 I was reminded of this as I watched this MF135 restoration from youtube…

-Posted in Repair Advice, Video | Leave a Comment »
+Posted in Repair Advice, Video | 2 Comments »

 MF 135 Stopped Charging Battery

-Posted by Webmaster on February 7, 2010
+Posted by The 135 Webmaster on February 7, 2010

 We’ve had a question from Gary, who asks about his Massey Ferguson 135 dynamo, as the electrical system isn’t charging the tractor battery.
 Here is what Gary says…